flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 - Failure of all three IRs

 ### Special Failure Conditions
-Some failure conditions are caused by a combination or factors and can cause abnormal failure modes, some may allow recovery to a more stable state:
+Some failure conditions are caused by a combination of factors and can cause abnormal failure modes, some may allow recovery to a more stable state:

-- When the plane is in "Emergency Electrical Configuration (On Batteries)" Alternate Law with reduced protections is active, although yaw control is switched to the mechanical backup, after emergency power becomes available resetting FAC 1 allows recovery to alternate control over yaw.
+- When the plane is in "Emergency Electrical Configuration (On Batteries)" Alternate Law with reduced protections is active, although yaw control is switched to the mechanical backup, after emergency power becomes available, resetting FAC 1 allows recovery to alternate control over yaw.
-- When 2 IRs fail with the second not being self detected the flight crew has to identify and switch off the faulty IR before resetting **both** ELAC 1 and 2, the plane will recover to Alternate Law with reduced protection.
+- When 2 IRs fail with the second not being self detected, the flight crew has to identify and switch off the faulty IR before resetting **both** ELAC 1 and 2, the plane will recover to Alternate Law with reduced protection.
 - When the Radio Altimeters fail with Gear down **or** the plane is in CONF 2 and the LGCIUs have a data disagreement, Direct Law will be used.
 Abnormal from Direct Law Yaw Control will be kept in alternate.

 ## Alternate Law with Reduced Protection